felixduvallet/ros-travis-integration/README.md

 # The example packages

-These packages start simple and get more complicated, and were primarily used to debug the .travis.yml file.
+These packages start simple and get more complicated, and serve as samples packages to give Travis something to do.
+They're also examples of how to best handle dependencies on other packages.

 * basic_ros_pkg: Just a simple C++ node.
 * ros_pkg_with_tests: Includes both python and C++ tests